freeCodeCamp/freeCodeCamp/README.md

 If you're confident it's a new bug and have confirmed that someone else is facing the same issue, go ahead and create a new GitHub issue.
 Be sure to include as much information as possible so we can reproduce the bug.

-### Reporting Security Issues and Responsible Disclosure
+### Reporting of Security Issues and Responsible Disclosure

 If you think you have found a vulnerability, _please report responsibly_.
 Don't create GitHub issues for security issues.
 Instead, please send an email to `security@freecodecamp.org` and we'll look into it immediately.